-During our research we discovered these was because they didn’t offer free shipping (you had to spend a certain amount to qualify for it) and the shopping cart is where the visitors first saw the shipping fee.
+During our research we discovered that while free shipping was an option, you had to spend a certain amount to qualify for it, and the shopping cart was where shoppers first saw if they qualified for free shipping or not.

 They’d tried to improve this by notifying those who were close to qualifying for free shipping, that they only needed to add xx of dollars to qualify, and provided them links to products in that price range.

-Which was a good idea but the problem was the customer was still surrounded by a number of unnecessary distracting elements (we saw a lot of clicks on these elements, which was a waste), and it looked like a lot of potential customers simply didn’t see the notification and left when they saw the shipping cost.
+This was a good step in the right direction, but there was still a problem with the customer still surrounded by a number of unnecessary distracting elements (we saw a lot of clicks on these elements, which was a waste), and it looked like many customers simply didn’t see the new free shipping option and left when they saw the shipping cost.